How to tack organic keyword conversions for “not set”

 - Matching keywords data in time from GWT to sales from the specific page

-- Find out keywords conversion from Adwords and match it with our organic traffic from GWT
+- Find out keywords conversion from Ads and match it with our organic traffic from GWT

 - How to set up Google Analytics for custom reporting